0

 Environmental Education Program at Schools

-As a volunteer, you will be involved in our education program at local schools in Zanzibar.
-The workshops consist of theoretical lessons, games, excursions, and practical activities.
-The goal is to raise children's awareness of marine conservation and to provide them with knowledge about marine ecosystems, environmental pollution, and sustainable behavior.
+As a volunteer, you will be involved in our education program with Under the Wave at local schools in the Matemwe region.
+The classes consist of lessons, games, excursions, and practical activities.
+The goal is to raise student’s awareness of marine conservation and to inspire curiosity of marine ecosystems, environmental pollution, and sustainable behavior.
 Each week we cover different topics, in which you as a volunteer can actively participate.

 Permaculture & Sustainable Living